-This document contains instructions for using vSphere to deploy a virtual Uplogix Control Center (vUCC) running LMS version 5.4 to a VMware server.
-Note: newer versions of VMware ESXi (v6+) no longer support all features of vSphere, but they do still work for deploying our image.
+This document contains instructions for using vSphere to deploy a virtual Uplogix Control Center (vUCC) to a VMware server.
+Note: newer versions of VMware ESXi (v6+) no longer support all features of vSphere, but they still work for deploying our image.
 You may use the newer HTML5 application to deploy the vUCC.
 Requirements and steps are almost identical.

 |Deployment Size||Storage||Memory||CPUs (2+ GHz)|